 The landing page achieved a performance grade of 81 in the Pingdom page speed tool.

-If you focus on the “Improve page performance” section you can see that the landing has achieved an A in most tests, however, there are a couple of things that the landing page failed to achieve.
+If you focus on the “Improve page performance” section you can see that the page has achieved an A in most tests, however, there are couple things that the landing page failed to achieve.

 - Compress components with gzip

 These issues are not critical but still can slow down the page speed.

 The landing page achieved a grade A with 97% performance in the GTMetrix test, which is almost perfect.
 Also, the landing page has a good score on the Web Vitals test.